-A Looked After Children in Education Team (LACE) addresses the educational needs of looked after children, monitors progress, and ensures individual support is tailored when needed.
+The team addresses the educational needs of looked after children, monitors progress, and ensures individual support is tailored when needed.

 There is a designated Virtual Head Teacher who oversees the progress of all looked after children and works to achieve coordinated support across the whole provision for looked after children.